cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-external-db-and-queue-cluster.md

 # Installing and Configuring External DB And External RabbitMQ Within Distributed Cluster

-When installing the Cloudify cluster, the user can use externally PostgreSQL database and RabbitMQ.
+When installing the {{< param product_name >}} cluster, the user can use externally PostgreSQL database and RabbitMQ.
 This page is a guide for installing such services.

 #### Externally Hosted PostgreSQL Database Prerequisites
- - Make sure the PostgreSQL instance is publicly available and reachable from the local Cloudify Management service cluster nodes.
+ - Make sure the PostgreSQL instance is publicly available and reachable from the local {{< param product_name >}} Management service cluster nodes.
- - Retrieve the PostgreSQL instance CA certificate and save it locally for future use in the Cloudify Management service cluster nodes configuration.
+ - Retrieve the PostgreSQL instance CA certificate and save it locally for future use in the {{< param product_name >}} Management service cluster nodes configuration.
- - Keep your PostgreSQL database username and password for the later configuration of the Cloudify Management service cluster nodes.
+ - Keep your PostgreSQL database username and password for the later configuration of the {{< param product_name >}} Management service cluster nodes.
  - Have [Prometheus](https://prometheus.io/), [node_exporter](https://github.com/prometheus/node_exporter/) and
-  [postgres_exporter](https://github.com/wrouesnel/postgres_exporter) metrics available via Prometheus API at `https://{private_ip}:8009/monitoring/api`; Cloudify Manager will be using a CA certificate mentioned above to verify the TLS connection and credentials defined in the Manager's configuration under a path `prometheus.credentials.{username,password}`.
+  [postgres_exporter](https://github.com/wrouesnel/postgres_exporter) metrics available via Prometheus API at `https://{private_ip}:8009/monitoring/api`; {{< param product_name >}} Manager will be using a CA certificate mentioned above to verify the TLS connection and credentials defined in the Manager's configuration under a path `prometheus.credentials.{username,password}`.
  - Make sure the following ports are open in firewall/security group your database connected to: